dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR02.md

 The bottom line is that polymorphism is an application of pointers to functions.
 Programmers have been using pointers to functions to achieve polymorphic behavior since Von Neumann architectures were first implemented in the late 1940s.
 In other words, OO has provided nothing new.

-Ah, but that’s not quite correct.
+Ah, but that's not quite correct.
 OO languages may not have given us polymorphism, but they have made it much safer and much more convenient.

 The problem with explicitly using pointers to functions to create polymorphic behavior is that pointers to functions are dangerous.
 Such use is driven by a set of manual conventions.
 You have to remember to follow the convention to initialize those pointers.
 You have to remember to follow the convention to call all your functions through those pointers.
 If any programmer fails to remember these conventions, the resulting bug can be devilishly hard to track down and eliminate.